burlachenkok/burlachenkok.github.io/_posts/2020-9-25-Information-about-old-website.md

 published: true
 ---

-I used my old homepage from 2011 to 2020 [https://sites.google.com/site/burlachenkok/](https://sites.google.com/site/burlachenkok/).
+I used my another homepage from 2011 to 2020.
+The link to it is [https://sites.google.com/site/burlachenkok/](https://sites.google.com/site/burlachenkok/).

 My old webpage contains 151 random notes on various subjects during my career as a Computer Science Software/Senior/Team Leader/Principal Engineer.
 I always had a mentality for learning and teaching and trying and being critical of myself irrespectively of my job title.